 Each reader or writer must communicate with a quorum of servers, say Q, during the first round of each read/write operation.
 Due to concurrency different servers can receive messages from write operations in different order, thus an operation may witness different tags assigned to a single write operation.
 To deal with this algorithm SFW uses two predicates to determine whether "enough" servers in the replying quorum assigned the same tag to a particular write operation.
-Let n be the intersection degree of the quorum system, and $inprogress_s(\omega)$ be the inprogress set that server s enclosed in the message it sent to the writer that invoked ω .
-The write and read predicates are:
+Let n be the intersection degree of the quorum system, and $inprogress_s(\omega)$ be the inprogress set that server s enclosed in the message it sent to the writer that invoked $\omega$ .
+The write predicate is: